Loreto, Agusan del Sur: History

-It was in the year 1600 (please check this date, Fr.
-Urios came to Agusan in the 1880s) when the Spaniards first came to the upper reaches of Agusan and discovered the Manobos.
-In convincing the Manobos to organise themselves and live in a settlement/community, the settlement was given the name of "Loreto" in remembrance of Fr.
+It was in the year 1600 long before Fr.
+Urios came to Agusan in 1880 when the Spaniards first came to the upper reaches of Agusan and discovered the Manobos.
+In convincing the Manobos to organize themselves and live in a settlement/community, the settlement was given the name of "Loreto" in remembrance of Fr.
 Urios town in Spain on March 30, 1965.

 Rain of fish

 On a rainy morning on January 13, 2012, Loreto became nationally notable when it became the site of a rain of fish.
 Seventy-two small fish were recovered and placed in an aquarium.
 They were about 3 in long and had small spots, but the species remains unknown.
 The Bureau of Fisheries and Aquatic Resources attributes the phenomenon to a waterspout.